gianpaj/cartrawler.github.io/_section_android/integration.md

 ---

-1. Add the necessary gradle configuration to the app modules build.gradle (see Gradle tab on the right)
+1. Add the necessary gradle configuration to the app modules build.gradle (see Gradle tab on the right).
-2. Add our maven repository and enter the artifactory credentials (see Gradle tab on the right)
+2. Add our maven repository and enter the artifactory credentials (see Gradle tab on the right).
-3. Include activity cartrawler.core.engines.RentalActivity (see manifest tab on the right)
+3. Include activity cartrawler.core.engines.RentalActivity (see manifest tab on the right).
 4. If you are using proguard, update the proguard config as shown on the right.